-In 1993, Jurassic Park scared its way into cinemas and became (excuse the pun) a monster hit.
+In 1993, Jurassic Park scared its way into cinemas.
 The film – an adaptation of the Michael Crichton novel of the same name – told the story of a dinosaur-themed adventure park, which goes into disarray when the main attractions get loose.

 Advertisements